ensuro/ensuro/README.md

 <dl>
 <dt>PolicyPoolConfig</dt>
-<dd>This contract holds some configurable components of the protocol such as treasury address, InsolvencyHook, AssetManager and the installed risk modules.
+<dd>This contract holds some configurable components of the protocol such as treasury address and the installed risk modules.
 Also this module holds the access control permissions for the governance actions.</dd>
 </dl>

 <dl>